geohot/twitchcore/README.md

 This is super cheap to implement in hardware.
 Hopefully, under 1,500 of our 64,000 luts.

+Superscalar implementation in `experiments/superscalar.py`.
+Can play around with different latencies for matmul or memory accesses.
+Can also play around with different superscalr widths.
+In hardware, increasing superscalar with is almost free for us on FPGA.

 More info (and example code for `cherry_range()` in the compiler section.

 # Tensor Cores